KohinaTheCat/U-Impactify/doc/sprint3/sprint3.md

 - Everyone's availability is different
   - hard to find time to collectively discuss important parts of our project
+- Midterm studying takes up a lot of time, especially with courses like MATB24 :(

 > Other Course Load